Jury awards $310 million to parents of teen killed in fall from Orland...

 ORLANDO, Fla.
 (AP) — The parents of a 14-year-old Missouri boy who fell to his death from an Orlando amusement park ride in 2022 have won a $310 million verdict against the attraction's Austrian builder.

 Late Thursday, the Orange County jury ordered that the manufacturer Funtime pay $155 million each to Tyre Sampson's parents, Nekia Dodd and Yarnell Sampson.
-He died on March 24, 2022, after falling 70 feet from Icon Park's Orlando Free Fall ride.
+He died on March 24, 2022, after falling 70 feet (21 meters) from the Orlando Free Fall ride at Icon Park.
 The trial lasted only a day as Funtime never appeared in court to defend itself.

-Icon Park had already settled with Sampson's family for an undisclosed amount.
+Icon Park, which rented the ride's space to Orlando Slingshot, the ride's owner and operator, had already settled with Sampson's family for an undisclosed amount.

 “The jury’s decision confirms what we have long argued: Tyre’s death was the result of blatant negligence and a failure to prioritize safety over profits,” the family's lawyers, Ben Crump and Natalie Jackson, said in a statement.
 “The ride’s manufacturers neglected their duty to protect passengers, and (Thursday's) outcome ensures they face the consequences."